Lamorne Morris’ first big break came from an unlikely source at Glenbard South High School.

 “The world around Keef starts to open up for him and he begins to see things for how they really are,” he said.
 “He then has to ask himself if he should get activated, become ‘woke’ and possibly tear down everything that he’s worked so hard to get, or does he just shut up, get rich and draw silly comics?
 That’s what pulled me in, because that was me for a long time.
 I struggled with trying to be the best version of myself and provide for my family, while on the other hand, noticing things that aren’t right and the need for me to address them.

-“One thing that I hope ‘Woke’ does is keep the conversation going.
+“One thing that I hope ‘Woke’ did was keep the conversation going.
 Using comedy as a tool to provide information is a great way to do it.
-No matter when you put a show like this out, I think it will be relevant because what we’re dealing with in this county has been happening for a while.
-However, now there’s an opportunity to prolong a conversation that we sometimes stop having too soon because we’ve become numb to it.”
+No matter when you put a show like this out, I think it will be relevant because what we’re dealing with in this county has been happening for a while.”

 As for COD, Morris said the Theater program helped him immensely.